bogdancandea/New_ESR_PR4/README.md

 That’s when I got the idea to republish the information.
 Since the original information did not include the PCB, I designed a PCB version so that electronics enthusiasts could build the device themselves.

 The author of the schematic and the software is unknown to me.
 I am using and republishing this information because it was publicly available at x-roast.home.ro.
 I have no commercial interest whatsoever.

+There is a mismatch between the original schematic and the HEX file: pins 10 and 11 of the microcontroller are swapped.
+The first unit I built had a few errors, including the swapped pins 10 and 11, which were fixed by cutting PCB traces and soldering wires.

+The published version has already been corrected.

+A new, smaller PCB version is currently in development, which I will publish only after I have had the chance to test it.